GalaxyLittlepaws/GalaxyLittlepaws/README.md

 Hi 👋 My name is Galaxy Littlepaws
 ==================================

-Web and Game Developer
+Software Developer
 ----------------------

 I've been a resident in Second Life for a long time and from there I picked up a love for coding, 3D modeling, and art.

 *   🌍  I'm based in the USA
 *   ✉️  You can contact me at [galaxylittlepaws@proton.me](mailto:galaxylittlepaws@proton.me)
-*   🚀  I'm currently working on [Crystal Pony Virtual Pets](https://crystalponysl.com) and [Galaxy's Cat Roleplay System for SL](https://github.com/GalaxyLittlepaws/Galaxy-s-Cat-Roleplay-System-for-SL)
+*   🚀  I'm currently working on [Galaxy's Cat Roleplay System for SL](https://github.com/GalaxyLittlepaws/Galaxy-s-Cat-Roleplay-System-for-SL)

 ### Skills
 <p align="left">